ashwanthkumar/lakshmirajagopalan.github.io/_posts/2016-12-28-diving-into-scala-typeclasses.md

 1.log
 1.01.log
 {% endhighlight %}
 You can clearly see that you could achieve the same with implicits.
-What special does typeclass do here?
+What special is achieved by using typeclass then?

 Another wrong assumption is that typeclasses can be used to add specialized functionality to inheritance chain which is partly true but not exactly the way one would think regular subtyping in inheritance works.
-Let us take an example of the AnimalKingdom now,
+Let us take an example of the AnimalKingdom,
 {% highlight scala %}
 object AnimalKingdom {
   trait LivingBeing